 On the opposite side of things, if we believe something to be impossible, we will simply do nothing.
 When your son says that sports are ‘stupid’, don’t expect to be cheering him on anytime soon.

-Whatever we believe, we must act consistent with those beliefs.
+Whatever we believe, we must act consistently with those beliefs.
 We (unknowingly) create a world that is consistent with that belief.
 The child who sees sports as stupid will only find stupid comments to make about it.

 Why is this a problem?
 Well, if your child holds a limiting belief, that belief will set limits on their life.
 It will set limits on what they attempt.
 Beliefs set limits on persistence, happiness and many other traits.
 They also open or close the doors to life happiness, satisfaction and success.